vwkd/code-system/src/languages/rust/data type/function.md

 - can be concrete or generic
 - uses static polymorphism

-- anonymous unique type
+- anonymous unique zero-sized type
 - beware: can't specify concrete type, instead coerce to function pointer or closure ❗️
-- zero-sized
 - implements the Fn\* traits
 - coerces to function pointer
 - beware: don't confuse with function pointer ❗️